Cold Weather Camping -The best way to stay warm is to be prepared. This includes some of the following:

 • Hat / beanie that covers the ears & gloves

-• Rain Jacket (just in case)
+• Rain Jacket (just in case), and consider rain pants

 • Separate sleeping clothes – base layer / long underwear & outer layer, dry wool socks